deepakgonda/sails-hook-kue-based-jobs/README.md

     You can specify different for the web app.

 - `onlyStartOnWorkers`:
-    This will make kue jobs processors start on only those node process, which have "workerEnvName" set to true
+    This will make kue jobs processors start on only those node process, which have `workerEnvName` set to true

 - `workerEnvName`:
     This is ENV name which should be present on workers.
-By default it is 'IS_WORKER'
+By default it is `IS_WORKER`